 Erik Hurst, V. Duane Rath Professor of Economics and the John E. Jeuck Faculty Fellow

-Moderated by Ann L. McGill, Sears Roebuck Professor of General Management, Marketing and Behavioral Science
+Ann L. McGill, Sears Roebuck Professor of General Management, Marketing and Behavioral Science

 Preparing Leaders for Lifelong Learning (ManCon Faculty)